Web Publishing

 If you have previously built a mobile app and have recently enabled web support, you may encounter warnings regarding web compatibility.
 Due to the distinct nature of mobile and web platforms, some of the widgets and actions in FlutterFlow, including AdMob, RevenueCat, Share action, and Launch Map action, or your custom widgets may not function as expected because they are not yet supported on the web.

-In such a situation, you can try to find the replacement of the package on pub.dev (considering it meets your requirements and has a good score).
+In such a situation, you can try to find a replacement package on pub.dev (considering it meets your requirements and has a good score).

 Important: Make sure to double-check any pub.dev packages you are using have Web Support.